metrics-rs/quanta/README.md

 ## platform / architecture support

 For platforms, we have tier 1 support for Linux, Windows, and macOS/iOS.
-Platforms such as Solaris or various BSDs has tier 2.5 support: `quanta` should work on them by virtue of depending on `libc`, but we don't test or build on these platforms as all.
+Platforms such as Solaris or various BSDs have tier 2.5 support: `quanta` should work on them by virtue of depending on `libc`, but we don't test or build on these platforms as all.

 Architecture-wise, x86/x86-64 and SSE2 are required for the optimized TSC codepath.
 This is handled transparently via compile-time target features, so you must build with the appropriate compiler flags to specify the CPU features where your binary will run, as runtime detection is not supported.